 When Ziryab finally made it to al-Andalus, he was welcomed by al-Hakam’s successor, Abd al-Rahman II.
 Abd al-Rahman was fascinated by Ziryab’s talents and immediately made him a major part of the royal court in Cordoba.
 Ziryab was given a hefty salary, a palace to live in, and major control over the cultural development of al-Andalus.

 He established an institute to educate people in musical arts and entertainment.
+Understanding this Bingo Sites at Boomtown Bingo aspect of demand is essential if one is to make sense of many of the entertainment industry’s unique business practices.
 At the institute, he took wealthy and poor students alike.
 He taught the traditional musical styles and songs of his old home, Baghdad, but also added his own twist to many songs, innovating as he went along.
 He even added a fifth string to the traditional instrument, the lute.
 This later paved the way for the development of the guitar.
 He was respected by all in al-Andalus at the time as the foremost musician of the day.

 Fashion and Food

 Like today’s superstar musicians, Ziryab was also a fashion and cultural icon.
 People looked to him for the latest and greatest forms of dress, hairstyles, and culinary trends.
 Ziryab never disappointed.